The Intelligence Was in the Organization All Along

 But the separation was never as clean as it looked.

 Take audit as an example.
-When foundational testing moved to shared service centers, the output often still arrived.
-Sometimes it arrived faster.
-The spreadsheet was complete.
-The boxes were checked.
-The file had the expected artifacts.
+When foundational testing moved to shared service centers, the output often still arrived, sometimes faster.
+The spreadsheet was complete, the boxes were checked, the file had the expected artifacts.

 What disappeared was harder to see: the questions, hesitations, anomalies, and small acts of judgment that used to surround the work.
 A reviewer could still inspect the final output, but they had less visibility into how the work had been done, what had seemed strange, where the practitioner had been uncertain, and what patterns were starting to emerge.